 Comment

 Document

 No. Commenter Comment Response

-Commenter Comment As described on Page 4 of the EA report, DOE has employed a Bounding Analysis in recognition of there being insufficient information on future land uses for property transfer and development purposes.
-The Bounding Analysis is based on the assumption that various types of industrial, commercial, mixed-use, and business park uses would occur at PORTS, and that "some future uses anticipatedcould have greater potential than others for creating adverse environmental impacts to some environmental resource areasDOE's guidancefor implementing the CEQ regulations (40 CFR 1502.1 and 1502.2) recommends a sliding-scale approach so that actions with greater potential effect can be discussed in more detail than those that have less potential for impact.
+No. Commenter CommentAs described on Page 4 of the EA report, DOE has employeda Bounding Analysis in recognition of there being insufficientinformation on future land uses for property transfer anddevelopment purposes.
+The Bounding Analysis is based onthe assumption of there being insufficientinformation on future land uses for property transfer anddevelopment purposes.
+The Bounding Analysis is based onthe assumption that various types of industrial, commercial,mixed-use, and business park uses would occur at PORTS,and that "some future uses anticipatedcould have greaterpotential than others for creating adverse environmental impactsto some environmental resource areasDOE's guidanceforimplementing the CEQ regulations (40 CFR 1502.1 and 1502.2)recommends a sliding-scale approach so that actions with greaterpotential effect can be discussed in more detail than those thathave less potential for impact.
+Because the actual future useof the facilities and land is not known, a bounding analysis isused to estimate potential impactsespecially in the case ofreal property transfer for development purposesthe boundinganalysis typically uses assumptions regarding land uses andanticipated operations and employs analytical methods to estimatepotential environmental impact."
+In addition, DOE has indicatedthat some land m [14-07] See General Response 2a.
+In accordance with the Waste Disposition ROD, 100 acres is the approximate size of the area dedicated to the on-site waste disposal facility after closure that must remain under DOE ownership.
+This area includes the capped area and a small area between the cap and the final fence.

+and that some future uses anticipatedcould nave greater potential than others for creating adverse environmental impacts to some environmental resource areasDOE's guidancefor implementing the CEQ regulations (40 CFR 1502.1 and 1502.2) recommends a sliding-scale approach so that actions with greater potential effect can be discussed in more detail than those that have less potential for impact.
 Because the actual future use of the facilities and land is not known, a bounding analysis is used to estimate potential impactsespecially in the case of real property transfer for development purposesthe bounding analysis typically uses assumptions regarding land uses and anticipated operations and employs analytical methods to estimate potential environmental impact."
 In addition, DOE has indicated that some land may be designated forest/wildlife.
 [14-07] DOE has indicated in the EA that the total land area that would be transferred is unknown at this time.
 However, the DOE analysis assumes 3,677 acres of the 3,777-acre site would be eligible for eventual real property transfer.
 This acreage must then include large portions of the proposed On Site Waste Disposal Facility since according to the EA - Page 4, "More than 300 acres of land are dedicated to the on-site waste disposal facility (OSWDF) and its support facilities, which will be used to manage waste from the PORTS D&D project (100 acres will be permanently committed as a waste disposal location with no alternate use in the future [DOE 2015b])."
 [14-07] See General Response 2a.
-In accordance with the Waste Disposition ROD, 100 acres is the approximate size of the area dedicated to the on-site waste disposal facility after closure that must remain under DOE ownership.
-This area includes the capped area and a small area between the cap and the final fence.
+In accordance with th Waste Disposition ROD, 100 acres is the approximate siz of the area dedicated to the on-site waste disposal facility closure that must remain under DOE ownership.
+This are includes the capped area and a small area between the cap and the final fence.